 OneAZ uses email to notify you of account changes, security notices and promotional offers.
 For your security, please keep the following in mind when you receive an email from us:

 - We will never ask you to respond to an email with confidential information like your account number, password, social security number, card number or PIN.

-Our website and Online Banking URLs are OneAZcu.com and OneAZcuOnline.com and will always appear with a secure green lock icon like the ones below.
+Our website and Online Banking URLs are will always appear with a secure lock icon.

 - All of our emails have a Security Zone with information regarding email security that directs you to this page.

 - If you receive a suspicious email, please do not open or click on any links and immediately call us at 844.663.2928.

 Phishing or Spoofing is the most common type of online fraud.
 Fraudsters may send you an email that looks like it has come from OneAZ Credit Union.
 These emails ask you to go to a website through a link within the email.
 The website may also look like OneAZ Credit Union's website, where you will be asked to provide your confidential information such as your account number, password, social security number, ATM/debit or credit card number, PIN or other information that only you need to know.
 Often these emails threaten to close accounts or claim that your information has been compromised.
 Sometimes fraudulent emails claim that you have won money, a prize, or a gift.
 The fraudsters' goal is to make you act quickly without thinking about what you're doing.